 Van Buren County Head Start is licensed by the State of Tennessee through the Department of Human Services Division of Licensing and Regulations.
 The license must be renewed annually.
 It is a legal requirement that helps ensure the safety of the children enrolled.
-Van Buren County Head Start is licensed to accommodate 40 children.
-Head Start voluntarily participates in the STAR Licensing Program.
-Through this program the center receives a report card and is evaluated on quality of services.
-Applicants can receive 1, 2, or 3 stars.
-Van Buren County Head Start has maintained 3 stars since the conception of the Star Program.
+Van Buren County Head Start is licensed to accommodate 40 children and in the Quality Rating Certificate Program.
+Through this program the center receives a Quality Rating Scorecard and is evaluated on the quality of services.
+The Head Start program is eligible to receive up to a score of 100 during the assessment process.